drrocketeer/first/readme.txt

-this is a free software
-welecome to git world!
+git is a distributed version control system. welecome to git world!